-Whether you’re looking for private banking, business banking, wealth management, or simply interested in diversifying your savings, opening a bank account in Austria could be worth exploring.
+Opening a bank account in Austria could be worth exploring if you’re looking for private banking, business banking, wealth management, or simply interested in diversifying your savings.

-In fact, this landlocked alpine nation in central Europe has a long history providing tight-lipped banking services to European elites, secretive wealth management structures, and strong private banks.
+In fact, this landlocked alpine nation in central Europe has a long history of providing tight-lipped banking services to European elites, secretive wealth management structures, and strong private banks.
 Similar to Swiss bank accounts, banks in Austria have a strict process you need to follow to successfully open bank accounts.

 Today, Austria is favored by Europeans from neighboring countries, Russia, and a few other CIS member states.
 And, that makes sense given Austria’s close proximity to Eastern Europe, the fact it shares a border with Hungary and the Czech Republic, and Vienna is a short 2.5-hour flight from Moscow.